Klipper3d/klipper/docs/Config_Reference.md

 #   commands.
 Care should be taken when overriding commands as it can
 #   cause complex and unexpected results.
 The default is to not
 #   override an existing G-Code command.
+#description: G-Code macro
+#   This will add a short description used at the HELP command or while
+#   using the auto completion feature.
+Default "G-Code macro"
 ```

 ## [delayed_gcode]